 dr. Dorien Clarisse (PhD)

-Postdoctoral Scientist - Translational Nuclear Receptor Research (TNRR) lab - VIB Center for Medical Biotechnology (Faculty of Medicine and Health Sciences, UGent)
+Postdoctoral Scientist - Translational Nuclear Receptor Research (TNRR) lab - VIB Center for Medical Biotechnology - UGent Department of Biomolecular Medicine (Faculty of Medicine and Health Sciences, UGent)

 Principal investigator: prof. Karolien De Bosscher (PhD)

 After obtaining two Master’s degrees, one in Chemistry and one in Biochemistry and Biotechnology, I started my PhD training on a VLK project in 2012 and was awarded an IWT scholarship the following year.
-I successfully defended my PhD in December 2018 and I am currently working as a postdoctoral research in the lab of prof. Karolien De Bosscher.
-The overarching aim of my research is to improve the quality of life of myeloma patients and to optimize glucocorticoid use in myeloma treatment.
+I successfully defended my PhD in December 2018 and I am currently working as a postdoctoral researcher in the Translational Nuclear Receptor Research (TNRR) lab of prof. Karolien De Bosscher.

 - 'Effect of combining glucocorticoids with Compound A on glucocorticoid receptor responsiveness in lymphoid malignancies' PLoS ONE, 2018 (PMID: 29738549).